 CLIMATE SUMMIT: COP24

-COP24 will be held in the Polish city of Katowice between 2 and 14 December 2018.
-This latest Summit will be key when it comes to designing the instruments that enable climate goals to be tackled and achieved effectively and efficiently.
+COP24 is held in the Polish city of Katowice until the 14 December 2018.
+This latest Summit is key when it comes to designing the instruments that enable climate goals to be tackled and achieved effectively and efficiently.

-Climate change is an undeniable fact: the concentration of greenhouse gases (GHGs) in the atmosphere has been progressively increasing since the Industrial Revolution — from 280 ppm in the middle of the 18th century to over 400 today —.
-Reversing this trend is only achievable via worldwide action and by tackling the problem forcefully from all angles.
+Climate change is an undeniable fact and reversing this trend is only achievable via worldwide action and by tackling the problem forcefully from all angles.

-Achieving full implementation of the historic Paris Agreement requires important challenges yet to be met ahead of the next Conference of the Parties (COP), which will be held in December in Katowice (Poland):
+Achieving full implementation of the historic Paris Agreement requires important challenges yet to be met ahead of the next Conference of the Parties (COP), which is held until the 14 December in Katowice (Poland):

-- On the one hand, the pace of the negotiations does not appear to be high enough to consolidate important matters, and this has led to an additional round of negotiations having to be organised in Bangkok [PDF] at the beginning of September in an effort to conclude a number of unresolved matters prior to COP24.
+- On the one hand, the pace of the negotiations does not appear to be high enough to consolidate important matters, and this has led to an additional round of negotiations having to be organised in Bangkok [PDF].

 - On the other, political issues exist that require high-level discussions to move them forward.
-The most important of these is the request by the developing countries for more transparency and predictability in the flows of climate control funding to be contributed by the developed countries to meet the objective of 100 billion dollars by 2020.
+The most important of these is the request by the developing countries for more transparency and predictability in the flows of climate control funding to be contributed by the developed countries.

 COP24 IN KATOWICE